dfir-iris/iris-web/README.md

 Once it is up, go to https://<your_instance>:4433, login as administrator, and start using IRIS!
 We also recommend immediately changing your administrator's password, either on its profile page or in the *Users* management page.

-### Documentation
+# Documentation

-A more comprehensive documentation is available in dfir-iris.github.io or build the documentation available in [here](https://github.com/dfir-iris/iris-doc-src).
+A more comprehensive documentation is available on [dfir-iris.github.io](https://dfir-iris.github.io), or one can build the documentation available in [here](https://github.com/dfir-iris/iris-doc-src).

 ## API

-The API reference is available in the [documentation repository](https://github.com/dfir-iris/iris-doc-src).
+The API reference is available in the [documentation](https://dfir-iris.github.io) or [documentation repository](https://github.com/dfir-iris/iris-doc-src).

+## Help

+You can reach us on [Discord](https://discord.gg/fwuXkpBHGz) if you have any question, issue or idea !

 ## License